Name:

 with a required asterisk (*).
 If only the asterisk styling is desired, such as when using external

-validation mesages, use required="style"
+validation mesages, use required="style".
+To set the

 html5 required attributed on the input element itself, use the passThru

-option, setting required="required"
+option, setting required="required" as described below.

 Input Attributes